How to Measure the Performance of Performance Measurementby Stacey Barr |

 Thirdly, what data do we need for these measures?

-We have to start capturing the data about when we set each goal, when we achieve each goal, and how much time and money we spend achieving each goal.
 It can also help to capture the bottom-line impact, if we can, of achieving each goal.
 That makes the ROI measure (the third one listed above) possible.

 So it’s certainly possible to measure the impact of performance measurement.